About Our Building

 The Pharmaceutical Sciences building has garnered a number of awards, including the Wallpaper* Best Lab 2013, the Ontario Association of Architects Award Of Design Excellence 2013, the 2012 Canadian Architect Award of Excellence, and the ACEC 2013 Award for Engineering Excellence.

-Room and Space Rentals
+Room and space rentals

 UBC Crest The official logo of the University of British Columbia.
 Urgent Message An exclamation mark in a speech bubble.
 Arrow An arrow indicating direction.
 Arrow in Circle An arrow indicating direction.
 Arrow in Circle An arrow indicating direction.
 Caret An arrowhead indicating direction.
 Chats Two speech clouds.
 Facebook The logo for the Facebook social media service.
 Fax A lineart image of a fax machine.
 Information The letter 'i' in a circle.
 Instagram The logo for the Instagram social media service.
 Linkedin The logo for the LinkedIn social media service.
 Location Pin A map location pin.
 Mail An envelope.
 Menu Three horizontal lines indicating a menu.
 Minus A minus sign.
 Telephone An antique telephone.
 Plus A plus symbol indicating more or the ability to add.
 Print A lineart image of a printer.
 Search A magnifying glass.
 Twitter The logo for the Twitter social media service.
+X The logo for the X social media service.
 Youtube The logo for the YouTube video sharing service.